 The latches on most double hung windows are no match for a burglar with a pry bar.
 Pin locks are an easy solution.
 To install one, all you have to do is drill a hole.
 If you want to lock the window in a partially opened position, drill a second hole.
 You can find pin locks at home centers and online.
 They work well on sliding patio doors too.
-Check out these home security mistakes you may be making that are putting you at risk.
+Check out these home security nightmares that could be putting you at risk.

 Put motion detector lighting anywhere

 Put motion detector lighting anywhere.
 Motion detector lights are a proven crime deterrent, and standard hard-wired models cost as little as $15.
 If running a power supply would be difficult, buy ones that run on solar power.
 The downside is the cost.
 You can find the Heath Zenith solar model shown here on Amazon.
 Check out some more of our choices for the best security systems you can buy.

 Your locked shed seems secure, but a cagey thief can bypass the lock by using a screwdriver to remove hinges and other hardware with exposed screw heads.
 Foil would-be thieves by using Allen head, Torx head or hex-head cap screws instead of standard Phillips head screws.
 You can also order tamper-proof security screws that require special removal tools that an opportunistic thief is unlikely to have.
 You’ll also need to buy the special bit or tool.
 Type “security screws” or “tamperproof screws” into your search engine.
 Plus, find out the nerve-racking way doggy doors are making your home vulnerable.